pankajattri/ViyaFileTransferCLI/README.md

-SAS Viya File Transfer CLI
+## SAS Viya File Transfer CLI

-This Command Line Interface utility allows users to upload and download files from their local directories to SAS Content or Shared drive in SAS Viya.
-The utility can also be scheduled if needed.
+The viya-file-UD-er is a Command-Line Interface (CLI) application written in Go, designed to upload and download files between a local system and SAS Viya, supporting both SAS Content (Viya’s internal folder structure) and Shared Drive (physical file system).
+The application can be run interactively or as batch using parameters.
 Important functionalities are noted below:
+1. The application is a single binary.
+It contains all dependencies and so it can be run without requiring a runtime environment.
+In other words, all you need is your command prompt/terminal to run the application.
-1. Upload or Download one or more file from local or shared drive to SAS Content or Shared Drive in SAS Viya.
+2. Upload or Download one or more file from local or shared drive to SAS Content or Shared Drive in SAS Viya.
-2. When uploading file(s) users can choose to upload *.zip, *.tar, and *.tar.gz files and upload them as is OR they can choose to unzip and upload.
+3. When uploading file(s) users can choose to upload *.zip, *.tar, and *.tar.gz files and upload them as is OR they can choose to unzip and upload.
-3. Similarly, when downloading files users can download files as is, or they can choose to zip all files and download a single *.zip file.
+4. Similarly, when downloading files users can download files as is, or they can choose to zip all files and download a single *.zip file.

+## Running the Application
+**Run Modes**
+- Interactive Mode: Prompts users for inputs (e.g., folder paths, file names, SAS Content or Shared Drive, zip options).
+<pre><code>```bash ./viya-file-UD-er upload ./viya-file-UD-er download ```</code></pre>

-The video below shows how the utility can be run to upload files via a command prompt (in Windows).
+The video below shows how the utility can be run to upload files in interactive mode (in Windows).
 Similar actions can be perfomed on Linux/Mac OS by usign the respective utility binary.

 https://github.com/user-attachments/assets/12568d80-7cbb-4fbd-b350-9e5bc743cb7d

-The video below shows how the utility can be run to download files via a command prompt (in Windows).
+The video below shows how the utility can be run to download files in interactive mode (in Windows).
 Similar actions can be perfomed on Linux/Mac OS by usign the respective utility binary.

 https://github.com/user-attachments/assets/8f6ad506-8bac-4dd5-9d00-316b3b003279